arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 ![Switch between Spaces](assets/switch-spaces.png "Switch between Spaces")

 Then you will be asked which type of Shared Space you want to create (i.e. For Business or For Education).
-Click on the type of your interest and proceed with purchasing a new plan as shown in [this section](#get-started-with-arduino-cloud-for-business).
+Click on the type of your interest and proceed with purchasing a new plan.

 ![Shared Space type selection](assets/shared-space-type-selection.png "Shared Space Type Selection")